npwg-ai-sg/npwg-ai-sg.github.io/README.md

 We are collectively interested in the impact of that AI will have on society in Singapore and beyond, and have organized to foster greater engagement with AI issues in the non-profit sector and in civil society.

-## Response to the PDPC's "A Proposed Model AI Governance Framework"
+## Response to the PDPC's "Model AI Governance Framework"

 In response to the publication of ["A Proposed Model AI Governance Framework"](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/A-Proposed-Model-AI-Governance-Framework-January-2019.pdf) by Singapore's [Personal Data Protection Commission (PDPC)](https://www.pdpc.gov.sg) in January 2019 for public consultation, we have prepared a detailed paragraph-by-paragraph response.
 In the interest of public transparency and accountability, we are making the response available here: [**Response to the Model AI Framework**](npwg_response_to_model_ai_framework.pdf).